BEAUTY AND THE BEAST

 Important:

 All fees are non‑refundable and cover administration, curation, and marketing.
+Incomplete submissions may not be reviewed.

 KEY DATES